vinkla/wordplate/README.md

 Please visit [WordPress Packagist](https://wpackagist.org) website for more information and examples.

+## Autoloader

+If you want to enable standard plugins to be required just like [must-use](https://codex.wordpress.org/Must_Use_Plugins) plugins in WordPlate, [please see our autoloader package](https://github.com/wordplate/autoloader).

 ## Webpack

 WordPlate has integrated [Laravel Mix](https://laravel.com/docs/5.4/mix) out of the box.
 It provides a clean, fluent API for defining basic Webpack build steps for your WordPlate application.